nabeelmerchant1/Kolibri---QTI-v2.2.2-Implimentation/README.md

 I hope to deliver a QTI v3.0 version of QTI.JS as soon after the IMS release of v3.0 as possible.

-In a future version, QTI.JS will run in a WebView within an Android or IOS application.
-(Perhaps it does already; but it is not tested.)

 Nabeel Tad Merchant<br/>